 While the Baratza Vario is advertised as being able to deal with light commercial use, this would be a stretch.
-Instead it excels as being a high quality coffee grinder for the home coffee enthusiast.
+Instead it excels at being a high quality burr grinder for the home coffee enthusiast.
 As opposed to an espresso grinder like the Mazzer Mini, the Vario is an all purpose coffee grinder which is designed to have the capacity to grind for both espresso and filter.

-Baratza Vario Review
+Baratza Vario Grinder Models

 Grind Settings on the Baratza Vario